vkostiou/spatial_non_neutral_single_progenitor_models/README.md

 # Introduction

-This repository contains the spatial single progenitor models that simulate the collective behaviour of cells in epithelial tissues and the spread of mutant cells.
+This repository contains the spatial non-neutral single progenitor models that simulate the collective behaviour of cells in epithelial tissues and the spread of mutant cells.
 It also contains a collection of python scripts for analysing the outputs of model simulations.
+More detailed description of these models can be found in this [manuscript](https://royalsocietypublishing.org/doi/full/10.1098/rsif.2021.0607) by Kostiou et al.

 # Directory Structure: